Wihotka/javascript_clients/README.md

 # Skillbox - Clientbase
 This project was made as a native javascript coursework for __Skillbox__ online school.
-You can check info below for more deatails.
+You can check info below for more details.

 ## Instruments
 - Javascript (ES6)